d-touw/SMO_Online_Docker/README.md

 `$ docker attach smo_online_docker_server_1 --detach-keys ctrl-x`

 Note that the option `--detach-keys` is added, this is to make sure we can escape the container without killing the server.

+If you want to shutdown the container run the following command:

+` $ docker-compose down`